shadow-22/taskmanager-frontend/README.md

 4. **API Backend:**

-Make sure the Django backend is running locally on http://127.0.0.1:8000 or update the base API URL in the code if your backend is hosted elsewhere.
+    Make sure the Django backend is running locally on http://127.0.0.1:8000 or update the "proxy" value in the package.json file accordingly if your backend is hosted elsewhere.